olawp/Webapplications/oppgave1.md

 ## User stories

-As an administrator, I want to save the exams as a template, so that I can use it later.
+As an administrator, I want to save exams as a template, so that I can use them later.

 As a administrator, I want to create questions for exams or modules, so we can test potensial students or users.